Underground Infiltration Systems and Dry Wells Registration

 In California, Class V wells are overseen by the US EPA’s Region 9 office.
 After an inventory form is submitted, the Underground Injection Control (UIC) Program will determine if the well is authorized to “inject”.

-The County of San Luis Obispo has adopted subsurface stormwater injection requirements for new Class V Wells or systems.
+The County of San Luis Obispo has adopted requirements for underground infiltration systems and dry wells, which are detailed in the Post-Construction Stormwater Guidebook.
 Project plans will be checked against the requirements during drainage and flood hazard review of new construction permits.